 Center note harmonics and side notes

 Another situation where we have found that wave inference can happen in the vibration of the steel is between the center note harmonics and side notes that share the same frequencies.
 For example, a G3 center note tuned with a traditional G4 octave harmonic and D5 compound fifth harmonic might create wave interference with the fundamentals of G4 and D5 sides notes.
 This is much more likely to happen if for example the G4 fundamental side note is near or pointing toward the G4 octave harmonic of the center note.
 Similarly, if the D5 fundamental side note is near or pointing at the D5 compound fifth of the center note, wave inference is more likely to happen.
 The same can also be true with a D4 if it is pointed toward the D5 compound fifth harmonic of the center note because the D4 side note has a D5 octave harmonic.

-This is the primary reason that we turn certain notes more parallel to the rim of the instrument and away from the center note.
+This is the primary reason that we turn certain notes more parallel to the rim of the drum and away from the center note.
 These side notes are the notes that also have the same frequency as the center note harmonics.
 Additionally, we always try to position the center note so that its harmonics are emanating 90 degrees away from the side note with the same frequency.
 When considering the angle of all emanating frequencies, we tend to position our notes so that similar frequencies are emanating parallel to each other instead of emanating toward each other.
 While turning a side note toward the rim takes up far more space, we have found that it is a worthy trade for consistently more wave stability in the sustain of notes that tend to activate each other and lead to wave interference if not positioned in this way.

 Shoulder tones and harmonics of side notes